We offer a wide range of innovative distance learning programmes in global health.

 Paediatric Emergency Medicine: This online programme is offered by the College of Medicine and Veterinary Medicine and has been designed to provide the educational background required for clinicians managing medical emergencies in children.

-Pain Management: This programme provides advanced pain management education for graduates in medicine, dentistry, nursing, physiotherapy, psychology and other disciplines involved in pain management
+Clinical Management of Pain: This programme provides advanced pain management education for graduates in medicine, dentistry, nursing, physiotherapy, psychology and other disciplines involved in pain management

 Science Communication and Public Engagement: Many career opportunities are emerging at the interface between scientific research and public bodies.
 There is a greater need to demonstrate the impact of publicly funded research and to help the general public appreciate the value of science.
 This programme, offered by the School of Biomedical Sciences, will develop your knowledge of current issues and the latest methodologies.